paulfioravanti/paulfioravanti.github.io/_posts/2018-03-07-migrating-a-phoenix-and-elm-app-from-rest-to-graphql.md

 ```

 When `Contact.Commands.fetchContact` is called within the Elm app, a `Cmd` is
-sent to the Elm Runtime telling it to send a request to the `apiUrl` (looking
+sent to the Elm Runtime, with a `Msg` type of `ContactMsg FetchContact`, telling
-something like `api/v1/contacts/5`), then decode the response using the
+it to send a request to the `apiUrl` (looking something like
-`Contact.Decoder`, and send a `Msg` of type `ContactMsg FetchContact`.
+`api/v1/contacts/5`), and decode the response using `Contact.Decoder`.

 The decoder used for a `Contact` looks like the following: